-Cross-stitch: it’s not just your Granny’s craft (by Alys)
+Cross-stitch: not just your Granny’s craft (by Alys)

 This is a guest post by Alys Penfold to compliment March 2021's issue of the Procrastination Paper, which is all about Arts & Crafts.

 Cross-stitch: it’s not just your Granny’s craft.
 It’s come a long way in the last few years and now there are some pretty awesome patterns out there, so you can stitch everything from a cat to swear words.